 WHY DID MCDONALD'S CHOOSE CANADA FOR THE PILOT?
-2. Existing Programs and Tools - Canada was already home to a significant number of programs and tools that would be critical for the success of a Pilot, including but not limited to: the Code of Practice for the Care and Handling of Beef Cattle, Beef InfoXchange System (BIXS), Environmental Farm Plans and Verified Beef Production (VBP) program.
-Existing industry organizations like the Cattlemen's Young Leaders (CYL) and Canada Beef also offered resources that supported the Pilot's efforts.
-WHY DID MCDONALD'S CHOOSE CANADA FOR THE PILOT?
 3. Our Commitment to Canadian Beef - McDonald's Canada had already developed strong relationships across the Canadian beef community given that our 100% Canadian beef patties are made at the Cargill patty plant in Spruce Grove, AB using beef supplied by the Cargill processing plant in High River, AB and the JBS processing plant in Brooks, AB.